Agent X (Marvel Comics): Fictional character biography

-Black Swan proposed a three-way mind meld to restore each man to their correct personal states, but doublecrossed them.
-Outlaw returned in time to help fight the Black Swan, who had now absorbed both Alex and Deadpool's powers to augment himself.
-Even though Alex called Higashi's favor in and surrounded Swan with hitmen, this proved to be fruitless, so Alex devised a new plan.
-After Taskmaster and Outlaw distracted him, Deadpool pinned Swan to Taskmaster's explosives-laden van and Alex ignited it.
-Alex then reversed Black Swan's absorption, but also gave him the memories of being caught in the bomb explosion in Germany.
-The group then repeatedly shot the Black Swan to make sure he was dead.
-The body was taxidermied and carried around by each couple (Taskmaster and Sandi, Alex and Inez) as a prop while they went on vacation.
+Black Swan proposes a three-way psychic operation to restore each man to their correct personal states, but double-crosses them.
+Outlaw returns in time to help fight Black Swan, who has absorbed Alex and Deadpool's powers to augment himself.
+After Taskmaster and Outlaw distract Black Swan, Deadpool pins Swan to Taskmaster's explosives-laden van, which is detonated by Alex.
+The group then repeatedly shoots Black Swan to make sure he is dead.